<a href="https://www.guidestar.org/profile/45-5216562" target="_blank"><img src="https://widgets.guidestar.org/TransparencySeal/9254128" /></a>

 Campaign Update

-In the past eleven years, we’ve garnered support from all over the globe, including the use of the song “Join Together” from The Who/Pete Townshend for our campaign video, grants from Lou Adler and the Monterey International Pop Festival Foundation, partnerships with Austin City Limits (ALC Cares), The Joe Strummer Foundation, Martina McBride’s Team Music is Love, WeHero, ACM@UCO, Band Aid School of Music, Austin School of Music, Austin Classical Guitar, Pease Park, Sonder Music, TuneBugz, and SixTwelve, and received auction items from rock’n’roll icons Bob Gruen, Leon Russell, Eric Burdon, Lou Adler, and The Who as well as shout-outs from Carole King and James Taylor.
-We’ve hosted fourteen benefit concerts in Austin and Oklahoma City at partnered venues the One-2-One Bar, Antone’s, the Continental Club, the East Austin Piano Shop (Monks), the Far Out Lounge, and the Blue Door with some of the region’s most legendary musicians.
+In the past thirteen years, we’ve garnered support from all over the globe, including the use of the song “Join Together” from The Who/Pete Townshend for our campaign video, grants from Lou Adler and the Monterey International Pop Festival Foundation, partnerships with Austin City Limits (ALC Cares), The Joe Strummer Foundation, Martina McBride’s Team Music is Love, WeHero, ACM@UCO, Band Aid School of Music, Austin School of Music, Red Leaf School of Music, Austin Classical Guitar, Pease Park, Sonder Music, TuneBugz, and SixTwelve, and received auction items from rock’n’roll icons Bob Gruen, Leon Russell, Eric Burdon, Lou Adler, and The Who as well as shout-outs from Carole King and James Taylor.
+We’ve hosted sixteen benefit concerts in Austin and Oklahoma City at partnered venues the One-2-One Bar, Antone’s, the Continental Club, the East Austin Piano Shop (Monks), the Far Out Lounge, Capt.
+Quack’s Soundspace, Central Machine Works, The Standard and the Blue Door with some of the region’s most legendary musicians.
 We also organized fundraisers for our music community hit by Hurricane Harvey as well as the COVID-19 pandemic.
-We have received support from local businesses and artists such as the Brain Music Center of Austin, Strait Music Co., Antone’s Record Shop, Waterloo Records, End of an Ear Records, Guestroom Records, Whetstone Audio, Rupert Neve Designs, ACL Live at Moody Theatre, Old Settler’s Music Festival, Austin Land & Cattle, Mustang Brewery, Core4 Brewery, Earl’s Rib Palace, Alamo Drafthouse, Hotel St. Cecilia, Forward Foods, Amy’s Ice Cream, P. Terry’s, Crimson & Cream, Ralston Services, Dangerbird Management, the LBJ Library & Museum, Kelly D Tees, Jesse Sublett, Tim Kerr, Keisha Register, Dave Mead, Judi Newberry, Matt Hildebrand, Chris Green, Kim Yarbrough, Bella Martinez, Colin Shook, Music Water, Home Slice Pizza, Juiceland, Tito’s Vodka, The Soup Peddler, BookPeople, and No Comply Skate Shop, as well as media sponsorships from the Austin Chronicle and This Land Press.
-MMMF has been featured in the Oklahoma Gazette, the Norman Transcript, the Oklahoman, Oklahoma Today, KOKH/Fox News, Inside Austin/Audacy Radio, CBS/KEYE We Are Austin, ABC/KVUE News, Fox 7 Austin, KLBJ 93.7, KOOP 91.7, and KUTX 98.9.
+We have received support from local businesses and artists such as the Brain Music Center of Austin, Strait Music Co., Tommy’s Drum Shop, Antone’s Record Shop, Waterloo Records, End of an Ear Records, Guestroom Records, SPACE Rehearsal, Whetstone Audio, Soundwaves Art Foundation, Rupert Neve Designs, ACL Live at Moody Theatre, Old Settler’s Music Festival, Austin Land & Cattle, Mustang Brewery, Core4 Brewery, Earl’s Rib Palace, Alamo Drafthouse, Hotel St. Cecilia, Forward Foods, Amy’s Ice Cream, P. Terry’s, Crimson & Cream, Ralston Services, Dangerbird Management, the LBJ Library & Museum, Kelly D Tees, Jesse Sublett, Tim Kerr, Keisha Register, Dave Mead, Judi Newberry, Matt Hildebrand, Chris Green, Kim Yarbrough, Bella Martinez, Colin Shook, Music Water, Home Slice Pizza, Juiceland, Tito’s Vodka, The Soup Peddler, BookPeople, No Comply Skate Shop, Erik Mauck, Mark Levy, Trolleystop Records, Lori Moore, Jason Stout, Gregg Standridge, Alnico Studios, as well as media sponsorships from the Austin Chronicle and This Land Press.
+MMMF has been featured in the Oklahoma Gazette, the Norman Transcript, the Oklahoman, Oklahoma Today, Voyage Austin, KOKH/Fox News, Inside Austin/Audacy Radio, CBS/KEYE We Are Austin, ABC/KVUE News, Fox 7 Austin, KLBJ 93.7, KOOP 91.7, KUTX 98.9, Classic Rock 104.5, KOMA 92.5, Franchise 107.7 and KOKC 1520 am (via Rick C.’s PSA).

-Together, we have donated over $15,000 worth of instruments and gear to individuals, schools, therapists, special needs educators, and organizations as part of our “Play It Forward” initiative.
+Together, we have donated over $20,000 worth of instruments and gear to individuals, schools, therapists, special needs educators, and organizations as part of our “Play It Forward” initiative.
 We have raised over $10,000 for music scholarships and mentorships for underserved and marginalized populations.
 As part of our “All Abilities Rock” program, we have hosted free sensory-friendly concerts, music therapy awareness events, adaptive music education classes, and brought live musical performances via our “Feeding the Soul” series to memory care facilities and homeless shelters.
 Our programs have also generated income for working musicians, music educators, recording companies, music retailers, and more.
+In 2022, we launched a memorial music scholarship in honor of our dear friend and MMMF supporter Scotty Mescal.
+We celebrated his life and his contributions to the Foundation at our 10th anniversary benefit concert at the Far Out Lounge in Austin where a special mural of his him by Tim Kerr is next to the stage.
+In 2024, we raised funds for a Native American Music Scholarship in honor of Jesse Ed Davis and paid tribute to him on what would have been his 80th birth year.
+A celebration of his life took place at The Standard in Norman, OK (his birthplace) with Oklahoma musicians playing the music he made while on Earth, with family and his tribal representatives paying respect with Kiowa honor songs.

 Much love and gratitude,